suv27/StarDefense-Perimeter/README.md

 # StarDefense Perimeter
-a Cloud Security Peronal Project that includes Cloud Security, WAF and BOT Protection
+A Cloud Security Personal Project that includes Cloud Security, WAF, and BOT Protection

 ## The Entire "IDEA"